AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 1. Plug the pressure sensor into your breadboard.

-2. Look at the data sheet for the pressure sensor and find out what each pin of the pressure sensor should connect to (data sheet is on Blackboard).
+2. Look at the data sheet for the pressure sensor and find out what each pin of the pressure sensor should connect to (data sheet is on Blackboard).  **Data sheet link here!**

 3. Connect the pressure sensor pins to the corresponding pins on the Particle Photon (be careful not to switch the pins for +3.3 V and ground).